bring/developer-site/content/api/bulksplit/_index.md

         ### 3. Register the bulk-shipment and produce labels

-        Use the `/bulk-shipments/{bulk-shipment-id}` endpoint to register the bulk-shipment providing all the necessary metadata to fill out the Waybill and Routing labels for each of the pallets, the API response contains links to the PDF representation of these labels.
+        Use the `/bulk-shipments/{bulk-shipment-id}` endpoint to register the bulk-shipment providing all the necessary metadata to fill out the CMR waybill and routing labels for each of the pallets, the API response contains links to the PDF representation of these labels.

     - title: Lifetime of reserved id